becarpenter/getapr/README.md

     This code is a prototype.
 It does not cover all possible complications.
 It uses two randomly chosen Atlas probes as initial probe targets.
+IPv6 is always preferred if available.
+A rolling average latency is recorded and used for sorting results.
 Some features are missing so far:

     1) Source addresses should be ignored if they stop working, to mitigate multihoming outages.

     2) The probe targets should be refreshed periodically, to spread load.

-    3) IPv6 is always preferred if available.
-No attempt is made to prefer shorter latency.

     The prototype was  tested on Windows 10 and Linux 5.4.0, and it needs at least Python 3.9.